pdecampossouza/peritoneal-dialysis-mesothelial-clustering/README.md

 This repository contains the **full pipeline**, source code, metadata, and documentation used in the analysis of **mesothelial cell images from peritoneal dialysis (PD) patients**.

-It supports the complete workflow used in the dissertation, covering:
+It supports the complete workflow used in the experiments, covering:

 - dataset structuring
 - image preprocessing